learn-co-curriculum/ds-intro-skills/README.md

 > Exercise: Take 5 minutes to think about different data science roles shown above.
 In your opinion, which of these roles suits your aspirations and skills.
 Also think about the skills required by your dream role that you may not currently have.
 Discuss in pairs.
 Share your ideas with the instructor.

+### Summary

+In today's class, we looked at the data science lifecycle and different activities that data scientists engage themselves into while doing daily data analysis tasks.
+We also looked at different roles within the data science domain and how these compare and contrast with each other.
+This would give you a basic ideas around the data science domain and now you can start thinking and planning around achieving these skills.